mcbookshelf/bookshelf/docs/modules/animation.md

 ### Duration

 Durations are in ticks.
 A single number is the total duration, spread evenly across the segments.
 A list gives one duration per segment.
-When the list is shorter than the number of segments, the animation ends after the last listed segment.
+When the list is shorter than the number of segments, the animation ends after the last listed segment that has a valid duration.

 ### Points